 Emily Post Says We Can Wear White After Labor Day

-A few theories surrounding the rule’s origin:
+A few theories surround the rule’s origin.

 Along Came Winter White

-Modern Day Application Of White After Labor Day
+Modern Day Application of White After Labor Day

 In winter, you’ll see me in plenty of bright white long-sleeved T-shirts and jeans (my staple).
 In fact, that’s what I’m wearing as I type this.